workingDog/CesiumScala/README.md

 ## Usage

-I recommend using the latest SNAPSHOT version as it includes bug fixes and improvements.
-To do that you can use "sbt publishLocal" see below.

 To use the last release add the following dependency to your build.sbt:

     libraryDependencies += "com.github.workingDog" %%% "cesiumscala" % "1.3"